cylc/cylc-admin/docs/meetings/vc-9-aug-2019-agenda.md

 ### Other Topics (5 min)

-Nothing further done on:
-- Packaging:
+Packaging:
 - once we have the first semi-usable system, start thinking about the total packaging solution for first users?
+- MS: Is it a good time to create the alpha1 releases for our current stack of software, including all the cylc-* projects and rose?
+Cylc-flow should be ready for the alpha1 release after #3202, and the other projects are currently relatively quiet.
+With all of these in place, we should be in a better position to work on the next step on packaging, etc.

-- Hub:
+Hub:
 - have proved it works
 - need to document use with Cylc
 - and consider other-user display

+Tests:
+- MS: Flaky cylc-flow tests on Travis CI.
+Please continue to mark them down before kicking the build - and move any left over to live under flakytests/.
+E.g. I believe a few under tests/reload/ are still flaky.

 ### UI (10 min)